 Visit Irish Seed Savers — a purpose-built seed bank

-Situated in Tuamgraney, the Irish Seed Savers Association plays a vital role in conserving and preserving Ireland’s horticulture and agriculture.
+Situated in Scarriff, the Irish Seed Savers Association plays a vital role in conserving and preserving Ireland’s horticulture and agriculture.
 With 20 acres of organic seed gardens, heritage orchards and native woodland trails this is an eye-opening experience just a stone throw away.

 There are various workshops throughout the year, so be sure to keep your eyes peeled for upcoming events.
 You can enjoy a guided tour of the grounds where their experienced staff will impart some of their wealth of knowledge onto you.